Pentagonâ€™s annual black budget highlights cost of secrecy

 Governments manufacture secrets, and the U.S. is a top producer.
 In the last five years, Washington has stamped â€śsecretâ€ť on 96.6 million items and spent $150 billion on classified programs.
 Each year the amount of Defense Dept. money set aside for secret programs rings in at 18-19% of its total outlay.
 As it comes time again for the Pentagon to declare its secret budget, DTI discussed the culture of secrecy with Trevor Paglen, a geographer at the University of California at Berkeley and ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Pentagon Finds Itâ€™s Harder to Keep Secrets Secret".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Pentagon Finds Itâ€™s Harder to Keep Secrets Secret".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.